 There can be a wide range of suicidal thoughts: it can start with wishing not to not be alive any longer and worsen to seriously considering or planning a suicide attempt.
 If you are experiencing thoughts or plans of suicide, please call 911 immediately or drive to your nearest ER facility.

 Do any of these symptoms sound familiar to you?
 If four or five of them sound true, it may be time for you to consider seeing your primary care physician or a therapist to help you decide if you’re experiencing clinical depression.
 Your healthcare provider can support you and help you make decisions to take care of yourself.
 You are worth receiving care and relief from your pain.

 This article was originally posted on March 9, 2017.

 Are you dealing with feelings of worthlessness and feeling like a failure to yourself and to people around you?
 Are you constantly lacking energy and motivation?
 Do you get hit with bouts of sadness or crying without an obvious cause?
 At Restored Hope, I know the pain and loneliness that come from experiencing depression.
-My goal is to support you on your journey of overcoming depression through counseling at my Ann Arbor and Novi therapy offices.
+My goal is to support you on your journey of overcoming depression through counseling at my Ann Arbor therapy office.
 Give me a call at 734.656.8191 or fill out my form here to schedule your first appointment today.